Intercontinental GT Challenge

 The Intercontinental GT Challenge (IGTC) is a sports car racing series developed by the SRO Group in 2016.
 It consists of international endurance races for grand tourer racing cars complying with the FIA's GT3 regulations.

 Format

 The series is aimed at manufacturers.
 Instead of fielding their own cars, manufacturers support local teams in selected events to gain points.
 Four manufacturers took part in the inaugural series in 2016: Audi, Bentley, McLaren and Mercedes.

 The races may be stand-alone events, like the Suzuka 1000km and the Bathurst 12 Hour, or part of another championship, like the 24 Hours of Spa and Indianapolis 8 Hour, but they are all contested by cars complying with the same technical regulations.

 Champions

 The title is awarded to the manufacturer with the highest points tally.
 A manufacturer can enter up to four cars in any event but only receives points for its two highest placed cars.
-Drivers’ titles are awarded in the Pro category and the Am category for drivers that a rated bronze by the FIA's ranking system.
+Drivers’ titles are awarded in the Pro category and the Am category for drivers that are rated bronze by the FIA's ranking system.